mahilab/Syntacts/python.md

 ```

 - To create sweeping motions with tactile arrays, you can move the target location in a `while` or `for` loop along a predescribed path.
-- Master volume and pitch of the Spatializer can also be modified using `setVolume` and `setPitch`.
+- Master volume and pitch of the Spatializer can also be modified using `volume` and `pitch`.

 ```python
 while condition: